When in danger, they can appear shrivelled to camouflage themselves as a tree trunk

 The Southern White Faced Scops Owl (Ptilopsis granti) are usually recognisable by their striking white facial discs, with a border of black plumage, and bright orange eyes.

 When threatened they create the illusion of being much larger and aggressive by opening their wings, creating a 'semi-circle' around their bodies and fluffing out their feathers to increase their size.

-The typical call begins with a rapid, stuttering staccato trill, followed by a clear, drawn out note - whhhhhhhu-hooh - with the hooh often slightly rising in pitch.
+The typical call begins with a rapid, stuttering staccato trill, followed by a clear drown out 'whhhhhy-hooh', with the 'hooh' often slightly rising in pitch.